St-Josephs-Gateshead/Masses/readme.md

 ## Getting pdfs

+See [here](releases.md) for a list of releases.
-Pdfs should built automatically and deployed to the [latest release](https://github.com/St-Josephs-Gateshead/Masses/releases).
+Otherwise pdfs should built automatically and deployed to the [latest release](https://github.com/St-Josephs-Gateshead/Masses/releases).

 ## Adding a mass